This article was originally written on 1/15/2018.

 Motivated by Big-picture Thinking

-Among the many myths about managing and retaining millennials in the workplace is that these young employees don’t like to do busy work.
+Among the many myths about managing and retaining millennials in the workplace is that these young employees don’t like to do busywork.
 This is actually a mischaracterization of their approach to thriving in the workplace.
-They don’t enjoy being told that they have to do something just because it’s the way the task has always been done.
-Instead, they want to understand why the task is important to the bigger picture and how their work contributes to the overall end result.
+They don’t enjoy being told that they must do something just because it’s the way the task has always been done.
+Instead, they want to understand why the task is important to the bigger picture and how their work contributes to the overall result.

 The reality is that millennials need a strong sense of meaning and purpose to feel motivated and engaged at work.
 Their intentions are good, too.
 Millennials want to use their talents to contribute to the greater good of their company and community.
 They’re passionate about what they do, and they want to fill roles that complement the bigger picture of their career path.